Upgrading from Vista to Windows 7

 It took Microsoft eight years to come up with an adequate replacement for Windows XP.
 With this kind of a development cycle, Microsoft really has no choice but to make some very drastic changes to the very nature of its operating system and its development methodology.
 During the same period of time (2001-2009) that it took Microsoft to make one step from Windows XP to Windows 7, there were five major releases of SuSE Linux, four major releases of Solaris, multiple releases of Red Hat Linux, HP-UX and AIX.
 From the very beginning, Windows was behind Unix in terms of power, stability and features.
 Taking one step forward in the same time Unix take four or five is not how Microsoft going to catch up with the big boys.

 For a while Windows has been in the lead in terms of hardware compatibility.
 When a hardware manufacturer released a new device, they provided a Windows driver but did not bother writing a Linux driver because of the relatively small market share of Linux PCs.
 At best, the hardware maker would publish the specs for the new device and let volunteers from the Linux development community write their own drivers.
 Over the past few years this dynamics has changed, as more and more hardware manufacturers now choose to spend money to develop Linux drivers in addition to Windows drivers.
 This robs Windows of a critical (even if unfair) marketing advantage.
-If Microsoft continues to release a new OS every six to eight years, very quickly Windows will become an operating system that old people use to read email.
+Check out sacramento marketing agency for more information.
+If Microsoft continues to release a new OS every six to eight years, very quickly Windows will become an operating system that old people use to read email, clearly there are some marketing strategies from the awol academy that could be used in here.